BL755: SR(A)1197

 In the early 1970s the Ministry of Defence was startled by reports of the effectiveness of the ZSU-23-4 Shilka which first entered service in 1965 and had replaced all earlier systems in Soviet use by the early 1970s.
-Using older weapons like the 1000lb GP bomb or the SNEB against tanks required the aircraft to fly low and then "pop up" during the final approach to about 700 ft altitude and then fly directly at the target.
+Using older weapons like the 1000 lb GP bomb or the SNEB against tanks required the aircraft to fly low and then "pop up" during the final approach to about 700 ft altitude and then fly directly at the target.
 In the case of the SNEB this required a dive at around 10 degrees and firing at a range of about 1500 yd.
 This was right within the engagement envelope of the Shilka.
 Furthermore, a total of 20 aircraft would be needed to guarantee the armour formation would be broken up, meaning the Shilka would have many chances to attack.
 This led to serious concerns about the survivability of the RAF in the anti-armour role.
 As it was later stated:

 This led to the issuing of Staff Requirement SR(A)1197 for a new weapon capable of being delivered from very low altitudes, about 300 ft, while overflying the target area without the need to pop up.

 BL755

 Hunting Aircraft won the contract with what became BL755.
 The 600 lb weapon looked like a conventional bomb, but contained 147 sub-munitions arranged in seven rows of 21 each behind frangible covers.
 After release from the aircraft, the "bomb" was popped open using an inflatable bag that drove the munitions outward, breaking the covers and scattering the bombs.
 The sub-munitions consisted of a small high explosive anti-tank warhead with a stabilizing "coronet" that flipped out on ejection to ensure they were facing forward when they impacted.
 The trigger was mounted on a spring that extended after launch to ensure the bomb fired at the right range from the armour.

 The weapon reached its initial in-service version with the No. 1 Mk.
-4 design of 1973, with carriage on the Hawker Harrier GR.3, SEPECAT Jaguar GR.1 and Blackburn Buccaneer S.2.
+4 design of 1973, with carriage on the Hawker Siddeley Harrier GR.3, SEPECAT Jaguar GR.1, Blackburn Buccaneer S.2. and F-4 Phantom.
 Some indication of its effectiveness compared to the SNEB is that calculations suggested nine aircraft each dropping two BL755s would have the same effect as 20 aircraft firing 36 SNEB each.